fang-kang/vue-element-pro-components/docs/guide/quickstart.md

 Vue.use(Element)

-import pro from 'vue-element-pro-components' import 'vue-element-pro-components/lib/theme/index.css'
+import vueElementProComponents from 'vue-element-pro-components' import 'vue-element-pro-components/lib/theme/index.css'

-Vue.use(pro)
+Vue.use(vueElementProComponents)

 new Vue({
   el: '#app',